nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 The above describes the case in which the packet is a single MPDU.
-For more recent Wi-Fi standards using MPDU aggregation, ``StartReceivePayload`` schedules an event for reception of each individual MPDU (``ScheduleEndOfMpdus``), which then forwards each MPDU as they arrive up to MacLow, if the reception of the MPDU has been successful.
-Once the A-MPDU reception is finished, MacLow is also notified about the amount of successfully received MPDUs.
+For more recent Wi-Fi standards using MPDU aggregation, ``StartReceivePayload`` schedules an event for reception of each individual MPDU (``ScheduleEndOfMpdus``), which then forwards each MPDU as they arrive up to FrameExchangeManager, if the reception of the MPDU has been successful.
+Once the A-MPDU reception is finished, FrameExchangeManager is also notified about the amount of successfully received MPDUs.

 InterferenceHelper
 ##################